 Fragmentation, or the isolation of habitats, poses another issue for wildlife.
-Whenever possible, it is preferable to restore larger fragments or more connected fragments of habitat than to restore many small and isolated fragments.
-One important example of this has to do with cowbirds, a bird that lays its eggs in other birds' nests.
+Whenever possible, it is preferable to restore larger fragments or more connected fragments of habitat than to restore many small and isolated Cowbirds reflect an important fragments. example: cowbirds lay their eggs in other birds' nests.
 Many songbirds are naïve to this sort of "parasitic" behavior and will work to raise the larger and louder cowbird chick(s) at the expense of raising their own offspring.
 The rates at which cowbirds parasitize the nests of forest songbirds typically decline with distance from forest edges.
-Fragmentation limits dispersal in amphibians and thereby decreases their opportunities to colonize wetlands.
+Fragmentation also limits dispersal in amphibians and thereby decreases their opportunities to colonize wetlands.
 For wildlife to thrive, it is important to maintain or recreate, habitat connectivity, within a larger geographic area.
 Agroforestry practices can be used to reduce the negative consequences of fragmentation by lessening habitat isolation through the use of plantings that are well thought out and well-connected with other habitats.

 A final consideration pertaining to habitat fragmentation and isolation is source and sink population dynamics.
-When installing agroforestry practices on the land, it may prove to be very inviting to wildlife species, and in fact, be heavily used by wildlife.
+When installing agroforestry practices, it may prove to be very inviting to wildlife species, and in fact, be heavily used by wildlife.
 However, when such practices are isolated from other suitable patches of habitat, they can serve to increase predator use of the area and thus lead to an overall reduction in the prey species.
-This is because as the prey species disappears from the site, it becomes open and inviting for others of its kind to recolonize, thereby increasing predator use of the area, and leading to another reduction or disappearance of the prey species from the area.
+This is because as the prev species disappear from the site, it becomes open and inviting for others of its kind to recolonize, thereby increasing predator use of the area, and leading to another reduction or disappearance of the prey species from the area.
 This can be compounded when the site is irregularly shaped, which increases the amount of "edge" habitat which makes the prey species more vulnerable to predators.

-In addition to the limits inherent in the wildlife species themselves and the land and land use of an area, wildlife benefits that can result from your agroforestry operation are also contingent upon your own goals and objectives for your property and the investment that you can and will make to integrate wildlife benefits with your timber production and agricultural production.
-To maximize benefits to wildlife, a landowner can slightly modify plantings and select plants that meet the needs of wildlife species with little impact to the production of wood products or field management.
+In addition to the limits inherent in the wildlife species themselves and the land use of an area, wildlife benefits that can result from your agroforestry operation are also contingent upon your own goals and objectives for your property and the investment that you can and will make to integrate wildlife benefits with your timber production and agricultural production.
+To maximize benefits to wildlife, a landowner can slightly modify plantings and select plants that meet the needs of wildlife species with little impact to the production of forest products or field management.
 With careful selection of trees and shrubs, you can develop a new wildlife product and diversify your returns.
-However, it goes without saying that compromise is inherent when you are balancing wood production, crop income and wildlife production.
+However, it goes without saying that compromise is inherent when you are balancing tree production, crop income and wildlife production.
 A strictly economic costbenefit analysis is unlikely to result in favoring wildlife production.
 However, it's the previously mentioned benefits of wildlife that help to balance the scales.
 In some instances, discussed later in this chapter, it is also possible to reap some economic return on an investment in production of wildlife habitat.